prezly/prop-types-php/README.md

 ## Difference from React PropTypes

-1. In this package we've split *required* and *nullalbe* checks into different traits:
+1. In this package we've split *optional* and *nullalbe* checks into different traits:
-   - *Required* means a property has to be defined in the props object
+   - *Optional* means a property can be omitted from the props object
    - *Nullable* means a property value can be set to `null`

    React PropTypes has less straightforward logic around required, nulls and undefined.